RING IN THE NEW YEAR

 Let your guests get their buzz from caffeine instead of booze.
 Set up a coffee bar with regular and decaf coffees plus syrups and spices.
 It's cheaper than a trip to the liquor store and a fun way to kick-start a brunch.

 PLAN A POTLUCK

 If your friends are also thrifty, they'll sympathize with how much effort (and expense) goes into hosting a party.
 Invite them for a potluck party to ring in the new year.
 Just be sure to coordinate who's bringing what so you don't end up with six salads and not much else.

 No one's going to expect you to pull out the best china, so stock up on paper goods and plastic wine glasses.
 This will keep the focus on good food and conversation instead of breakage.

 To complement those paper plates, hit the dollar store for bowls, paper tablecloths, and serving utensils.
-At the end of the night there's virtually no clean-up, as everything can be recycled.
+At the end of the night, there's virtually no clean-up, since everything can be recycled.

 Check out the local library for a wealth of free entertainment, from CDs to movies that you can play in the background.
 Pro tip: Put in a request for the yule log DVD sooner rather than later.